Xelitan/LZ4-decompressor-in-pure-Pascal/README.md

 # LZ4 decompressor in pure Pascal
 LZ4 decompressor in pure Pascal.
 Should work in most Delphi and Lazarus versions.
 No DLLs required or any non-standard libraries.

+# This decompressed only handles a subset of LZ4 files
+There is a full decompressor available in my repo.

 ## Usage example
 Decoding TBytes:
 ```